josh-london/josh-london/README.md

 - 👋 Hi, I’m @josh-london
-- 👀 I’m interested in Startups
+- 👀 I’m interested in Tech & Startups
-- 🌱 I’m currently learning...
-Startups
-- 💞️ I’m looking to collaborate on...
-Startups
-- 📫 How to reach me... josh@hourlyapp.co

 <!---
 josh-london/josh-london is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.